The path to membership success is paved with a litany of mistakes.

 The biggest problem is that the effects of doing this aren’t immediately felt.

-If you’re thinking of ditching marketing tactics that have been serving you well up til now, try to phase them out gradually and allow yourself the time to judge the effect this has on your membership growth.
+If you’re thinking of ditching marketing tactics that have been serving you well up until now, try to phase them out gradually.
+Allow yourself the time to judge the effect this has on your membership growth.

 Confusing inertia for loyalty